 Missouri Assessment Program (MAP) - As required by federal law, Missouri gives a multiple-choice assessment in communication arts and math to public school students in grades 3-8 and a science assessment in grades 5, 8 and 11.
 Alternate assessments are given to disabled students.
 Currently, the state MAP programs mandates that high school students must take a multiple choice end of course exam in English II, Biology, Government and Algebra I. Districts may elect to administer EOC exams in English I, Algebra II, Geometry and U.S. History.

-Missouri Massage Therapist Exam and Licensing - Find information on how to become a licensed massage therapist in Missouri.
+Missouri Professional Counselor Licensing Exam - Find information on the qualifications to become a licensed professional counselor in Missouri, with NCE exam details.

 Missouri Plumbing Exams and Licensure - For information on testing and licensing requirements to become a plumber in Missouri.